All Episodes

 So here we go forward.

-To make me better.
+To make you better.

 She says, do you have an injection?

-What do you mean, to make you better?
+What do you mean to make you better?

 And backwards it says, I hated them.

 I hate them.
-I hate them.
-I hate them.

-Absolutely, that's exactly what you would expect a child to say.
+That's exactly what you would expect a child to say.

 I absolutely did.